msstefanski/file-relay/README.md

 * Linux of any flavor (Linux-specific features used for performance and quality of life)
-* OpenSSSL (for SHA used in hashing the secret sent to the relay)
+* OpenSSL (for SHA used in hashing the secret sent to the relay)
 * See .circleci/config.yml for the list of Debian packages required to build and run tests